 In the nucleus, there is a gene for glucose transporter (GLUT) which synthesizes mRNA and moves it to the cytoplasm where it synthesizes the glucose transporter (GLUT).
 After synthesis, it moves to the plasma membrane and attaches to it.

 The structure of this protein is like opened hands for catching a ball through which glucose binds.
-After binding the protein transporter closes as the hands close after catching the ball and move the glucose inside.
+After binding the protein transporter closes as the hands close after catching the ball and moving the glucose inside.

 This is how glucose is transported to the cell.